Adaptive quantum dynamics with the time-dependent variational Monte Carlo method: Results

-Fig.~\ref{fig:jas_4to2}(b) shows the number of active parameters as a function of time.
+Fig.~\ref{fig:jas_4to2}(a) shows the time evolution of the magnetization along the $x$-axis, defined as $\sigma_x = \left\langle \sum_i \hat{\sigma}^x_i \right\rangle / N$.
+We compare the result obtained via atVMC with the exact solution and with the result obtained via standard tVMC, where all the parameters of the variational ansatz are active.
+The variational results are in very good agreement with the exact transverse magnetization and confirm that atVMC does not compromise accuracy when the ansatz is already well-conditioned.
+In order to better appreciate the level of agreement, Fig.~\ref{fig:jas_4to2}(b) shows the difference of the transverse magnetization per spin computed with the Spin-Jastrow variational wave function and the exact value.
+Fig.~\ref{fig:jas_4to2}(c) shows the number of active parameters as a function of time.
 All parameters are initially active, but during the first steps nearly all are quickly frozen: quantum correlations generated by the quench spread locally at first, and only the parameter encoding nearest-neighbor correlations needs to remain active.
 As the correlations propagate further through the system, the parameter describing next-nearest-neighbor correlations is the first to be unfrozen, followed by those corresponding to distance three, then four, and so on.
 At longer times, the pattern becomes more complex, with some medium-range parameters intermittently frozen.

-Fig.~\ref{fig:jas_4to2}(c) plots $\varepsilon^2 (t)$, i.e., the squared LITE over time.
-Comparing it with panel (b), we observe that whenever $\varepsilon^2$ exceeds the threshold $\lambda^2_{\text{LITE}}$, a parameter is unfrozen, resulting in a sudden drop in the error.
+Fig.~\ref{fig:jas_4to2}(d) plots $\varepsilon^2 (t)$, i.e., the squared LITE over time.
+Comparing it with panel (c), we observe that whenever $\varepsilon^2$ exceeds the threshold $\lambda^2_{\text{LITE}}$, a parameter is unfrozen, resulting in a sudden drop in the error which, interestingly, aligns with the error of the tVMC simulation.
 Conversely, when $\varepsilon^2$ is below $\lambda^2_{\text{LITE}}$, the algorithm freezes a parameter if doing so keeps the LITE within bounds.
 In these cases, $\varepsilon^2$ exhibits a sharp rise.